-- Our DSL is Amanda Denney The DSL takes the lead responsibility for child protection and wider safeguarding. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns adenney@moorlandsprimary.org.uk - When the DSL is absent, the deputy DSL Becky Freeman- will act as cover. - If the DSL and deputy are not available Hannah Woodhouse will act as cover
+- Our DSL is Amanda Denney.
+The DSL takes the lead responsibility for child protection and wider safequarding (including online safety and understanding the filtering and monitoring systems in place) - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns adenney@moorlandsprimary.org.uk - When the DSL is absent, the deputy DSL Becky Freeman- will act as cover. - If the DSL and deputy are not available Hannah Woodhouse will act as cover

-• The DSL will be given the time, training, resources and support to:
+The DSL will be given the time, training, resources and support to:

-- Respond to daily Operation Encompass notices when required. - Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of pupils. - Refer suspected cases, as appropriate, to the relevant body (children's social care duty and advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where Female Genital Mutilation has been identified. - Amanda Denney will ensure that all staff involved in direct case work of vulnerable pupils, where there are child protection concerns/issues, have access to regular safeguarding supervision. - The DSL will also keep the Head teacher informed of any issues and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - We will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, Planning and Core Group meetings, as well as team around the family meetings (TAF). - Provide reports as required for meetings.
+- Respond to daily Operation Encompass notices when required. - Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of pupils. - Refer suspected cases, as appropriate, to the relevant body (children's social care duty and advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where Female Genital Mutilation has been identified. - Amanda Denney will ensure that all staff involved in direct case work of vulnerable pupils, where there are child protection concerns/issues, have access to regular safeguarding supervision. - The DSL will liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - We will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, Planning and Core Group meetings, as well as team around the family meetings (TAF). - Provide reports as required for meetings.
 If we are unable to attend a meeting, a written report will be sent.
 Reports will, wherever possible, be shared with parents/carers at least 24 hours before the meeting. - Where a pupil in school is subject to an inter-agency child protection plan or any multi-agency risk management plan, the designated safeguarding lead will contribute to the preparation, implementation and review of the plan as appropriate.